-Moreover, the more answers and solutions I found for my questions and problems, the more impressed I was by the possibilities of programming.
-It also became quite obvious to me how important understanding and learning computer science basics before starting programming really is.
+Moreover, the more answers and solutions I found to my questions and problems, the more impressed I was by the possibilities of programming in general.
+It also became quite obvious how important understanding and learning computer science basics before starting programming really is.

-Furthermore, reading the forums and blogs (which I now understood!) and seeing how everyone was coming up with solutions for each others’ coding problems was very inspiring!
-People were helping each other, creating something out of nothing just by writing good code that works.
+Furthermore, reading the forums and blogs (which I now understood!) and seeing how everyone was coming up with solutions for each others’ coding problems was genuinely inspiring.
+People were helping each other, creating something out of nothing just by writing good code that did the job.
 This open community with such a positive, supportive atmosphere was just incredibly motivating!